 Very often, the first thing an Irishman says upon introduction to a visitor is “you’re welcome.”
 It can sound slightly dissonant until one realizes that they mean it: you are truly welcome as a visitor in Ireland.

 English is the first official language of Ireland and is spoken by more than 95% of the populace.
 Irish Gaelic (or “Irish”) is still spoken by about 35%, mainly in the rural areas of the country.
 Signposts often contain both languages.

-The electrical current in France is 230V AC, 50Hz.
+The electrical current in Ireland is 230V AC, 50Hz.
 The plugs used are the same as in the United Kingdom.
 Visitors may need power converters and plug adapters.

 Internet connections and WiFi spots are found throughout the country.
 Most major hotels provide good accessibility.

 Visitors from the United States (and most other Western nations) are not required to have a tourist visa to enter Ireland.
 A valid passport is required for entry.

 Tap water throughout Ireland is treated and purified and is safe to drink.